muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 <br />

-We wrote a pseudo test for the modal flow; with the initial step that the modal should be closed on initially (Red 6).
+We wrote a pseudo test for the modal flow; with the initial step that the modal should be closed (Red 6).

 We hard coded a `false` with a blueprint for conditional rendering to make the test pass (Green 6).